sebringj/react-escape-hatch/README.md

 See index.html source for example usage.

 ## Usage with Vite
-Vite is a modern way to package up your app and provides a clean way to build the project and product a script file.
+Vite is a modern way to package up your app and provides a clean way to build the project and produce a script file.

 ## Webcomponent Compatibility and React
 - Suports arguments as strings but can optionally provide a conversion method for an attribute